cuwip-nyc/cuwip-nyc.github.io/README.md

 - Add locations for hotel on google map
 - Add Facebook, Twitter, and Instagram logos on front page
 - Fix/Adjust map width for mobile applications (possible?)
 - Make headings the title of the captions for each page
+- Add Hotel Newton and Hotel Aloft

 ### About
 - Add social media logs